z-amirkhosravi/leniascope/README.md

 - The "neighbour count" of each pixel is replaced by a weighted average of an area around the pixel.
 - The discrete change in state is replaced by growth via a difference equation modeling an ODE.

-# Implementation

-The version here is coded in Visual Studio C++ using the Win32 API.
-This was partly an exercise to learn Windows programming, so the interface was coded entirely by hand rather than generated with Visual Studio's tools.
-Probably the best practice is to use the automated tools as much as possible to keep the repetitive parts of the coded organized in a uniform way.
-On the other hand, even very basic features will require altering the window message pipeline using tricks that are standard but not straight-forward.

 # Features

 Here's an annotated screenshot of the application: